mariemv/az-bicep-hackaton/DAY1/full-script.md

 ## Today's planning :

 So what are we going to do today ?
 Today's session will be split in two main parts : first we are going to use the bicep sandbox I just showed you to get started with Azure Bicep and get used to its syntax, we will deploy a couple of resources in Azure using the templates we will generate here in this sandbox - you'll get a link in a second- and of course we will answer all of your questions as we go.
-For those of you familiar with Bicep or even ARM already this part might be a bit redundant but please bear with us for a moment !
+For those of you familiar with Bicep or even ARM already this part might be a bit redundant but please bear with us for a moment as things will quickly get more complicated !
 At the end of this first part, we will ask you to deploy a resource from scratch using the tools we will provide you in a minute. </br>

 For the second part of today's session, we will get started on using Azure Bicep in a CI/CD DevOps pipeline and show you the structure we recommend you to use when working on your Bicep projects.
 We will deploy Azure Resources with that pipeline (Keyvaults, VNet, a VM to interact with the cluster, storage accounts and more...) and depending on how this afternoon goes with might start with AKS - else AKS integration with Bicep will be our main topic on Friday. </br>